winglang/wing/docs/wingsdk-api.md

 public listResources(): string[]
 ```

-Get a list of all resource paths.
+Get a list of all resource ids.

 ##### `listTraces` <a name="listTraces" id="@winglang/wingsdk.testing.Simulator.listTraces"></a>